-The NTA has determined that an Appropriate Assessment of the Proposed Scheme is required as it cannot exclude, in view of best scientific knowledge and on the basis of objective scientific information, following the screening that the NTA has carried out, that the Proposed Scheme, either individually or in combination with other plans or projects, in the absence of mitigation, will have a significant effect on the following 17 European Site(s) (5 SACs and 12 SPAs) in view of the conservation objectives of those site(s):-
+The NTA has determined that an Appropriate Assessment of the Proposed Scheme is required as it cannot exclude, in view of best scientific knowledge and on the basis of objective scientific information, following the screening that the NTA has carried out, that the Proposed Scheme, either individually or incombination with other plans or projects, in the absence of mitigation, will have a significant effect on the following 17 European Site(s) (five Special Areas of Conservation (SACs) and 12 Special Protection Areas (SPAs) in view of the conservation objectives of those site(s):-

-1. North Dublin Bay SAC,
+- 1. North Dublin Bay SAC;

-- 2. South Dublin Bay SAC,
+- 2. South Dublin Bay SAC;

-- 3. Howth Head SAC,
+- 3. Howth Head SAC;

-- 4. Rockabill to Dalkey Island SAC,
+- 4. Rockabill to Dalkey Island SAC;

-- 5. Lambay Island SAC,
+- 5. Lambay Island SAC;

-- 6. Skerries Islands SPA,
+- 6. Skerries Islands SPA;

-- 7. Lambay Island SPA,
+- 7. Lambay Island SPA;

-- 8. Howth Head Coast SPA,
+- 8. Howth Head Coast SPA;

-- 9. Ireland's Eye SPA,
+- 9. Ireland's Eye SPA;

-- 10. North Bull Island SPA,
+- 10. North Bull Island SPA;

-- 11. South Dublin Bay and River Tolka Estuary SPA,
+- 11. South Dublin Bay and River Tolka Estuary SPA;

-- 12. Dalkey Islands SPA,
+- 12. Dalkey Islands SPA;

-- 13. Malahide Estuary SPA,
+- 13. Malahide Estuary SPA;

-- 14. Rockabill SPA,
+- 14. Rockabill SPA;

-- 15. Baldoyle Bay SPA,
+- 15. Baldoyle Bay SPA;

-- 16. Rogerstown Estuary SPA and
+- 16. Rogerstown Estuary SPA; and

 - 17. The Murrough SPA.

-The NTA has made this determination on the basis of having considered the baseline ecological environment; the extent and characteristics of the Proposed Scheme and having identified the following potential impacts:
+The NTA has made this determination on the basis of having considered the baseline ecological environment; the extent and characteristics of the Proposed Scheme and having identified the following potential impacts which could result in likely significant effects (LSE) to European Sites:

-- Habitat degradation/effects on Qualifying Interests (QI) / Special Conservation Interest (SCI) species as a result of hydrological impacts; - Habitat degradation as a result of introducing/spreading non-native invasive species; and - Disturbance and displacement impacts.
+- Habitat degradation / effects on Qualifying Interests (QI) / Special Conservation Interest (SCI) species as a result of hydrological impacts; - Habitat degradation as a result of introducing / spreading non-native invasive species; and - Disturbance and displacement impacts.